Facebook: Phone numbers, emails and other personal information accessed during breach

 About 15 million people had their name and contact details such as emails and phone numbers compromised.
 About 14 million people had that same information compromised, but the attackers also looked at other details such as a user's birth date, hometown and where they worked.
 A total of 1 million people didn't have any information compromised, according to Facebook.

+The attackers also used a technique that allowed them to steal access tokens from the friends of the accounts they already controlled, expanding their reach, Rosen said.

-The company said it's working with the FBI and that the agency asked it not to discuss who might be behind the attack.
+The company said it's working with the FBI and that the agency asked it not to discuss who might be behind the attack and whether they were targeting anyone.
+So far, Facebook hasn't found any evidence that the hackers were able to access third-party apps like Tinder and Spotify that use a Facebook login.
+The company has no reason to believe that the breach was related to the upcoming US midterm elections, Rosen said.

+Facebook said that users can check if they were affected by the breach by visiting the Help Center.
+The accounts of the affected users have been secured and no one needs to log out again or change their password.
+Facebook will also be sending a message to the 30 million people affected that includes advice about how they can protect themselves from suspicious e-mails and texts.
+The company is also working on contacting users who may no longer be on the social network.

+As Facebook and law enforcement dig deeper into who was behind the attack, questions about how well the company handled the breach still linger.

 Infowars and Silicon Valley: Everything you need to know about the tech industry's free speech debate.